 But YouTube TV also doesn't have as many channels as some of the other services.
 And if it doesn't have something you've decided you just have to have, then it's time to cancel YouTube TV.
 And in June 2020, YouTube TV announced that its monthly price was going up to $65 a month.
 So maybe it's time to look elsewhere, eh?

 The good news, though, is that you still have plenty of options for live streaming TV, at all kinds of price points.
 Let's take a look at what's available:

 Hulu with Live TV is a relatively new option.
 You know Hulu as an excellent on-demand option, and now it has a good number of live channels (including locals) available as well.
 Plus it has add-ons like HBO, Showtime and Cinemax, so you can keep everything in one place, if that's what you prefer.

-Hulu with Live TV costs $44.99 (that's the new price that goes into effect on Feb.
-26).
+Hulu with Live TV costs $54.99.
 Do note that you'll still have commercials in Hulu's on-demand library at that price.
-To get rid of those commercials, you'll need to pony up for the $50.99 plan.
+To get rid of those commercials, you'll need to pony up a little more.

 Still, it's very much worth exploring.

 Live and on-demand

 Live TV, great originals, and a great catalog

 Hulu used to be known for having a great back catalog of shows.
 But it's become so much more than that.
 It still has a deep on-demand bench, but now it also has a competitive live lineup — and it's got the might (and bundled packaging) of Disney and Disney+ behind it.

 If you're a sports fan, you'll want to give Fubo TV a go.
 It's one of the only services around that streams sports in 4K resolution.
 (Though it's still in beta, and you're really only looking at a handful of games a week.)
 It also has a huge stable of add-ons for all kinds of sports, including international, soccer, outdoors and more.